Car Seat Laws in Texas

 How old must your child be before they don’t have to use a car seat?

 Pursuant to Texas Transportation Code Section 545.412, a child who is under the age of eight must use a child safety seat, unless the child is taller than 4 feet 9 inches.
-There are some exceptions to this rule, which we will cover below.
+There are some exceptions to this rule, which are covered below.

 How much is a ticket for no car seat in Texas?

 A person who does not keep a child under the age of 8 in a child seat can be fined between $25 and $250.